Exercises to Improve Cognitive Ability

 In this post, we’ve covered some of the best exercises you can do to improve cognitive ability after a brain injury.
 From fun activities to number games, to mindfulness exercises, there’s no limit to what you could try.

 However, it’s important to remember that there’s no magic formula for improving cognitive ability.
 While these exercises might help, don’t be upset or disheartened if you don’t see results straight away.

 Ultimately, never be afraid to talk to your doctor and healthcare team if you need extra support or you are feeling worried about your recovery progress.
 Also, make sure you reach out to your friends and family often; a good support network is vital for your mental health.

 If you have a great exercise that wasn’t included in this post and has helped with your brain injury recovery, leave a comment down below.

-We’d love to hear your experiences and maybe even help each other out on our roads to recovery.
+We’d love to hear about your experiences and maybe even help each other out on our roads to recovery.